 This story is simply beautiful!
 This is the 24th Kim Fielding story that I’ve read and loved!
-I just loved the imagery this story conjured up; I could see the vivid landscape of the cottage and its glorius view of the sea, smell the sunshine, feel the storm, hear the chirping of the imps.
-This book was magical, poetic and haunting altogether.
+I just loved the imagery this story conjured up; I could see the vivid landscape of the cottage and its glorious view of the sea, smell the sunshine, feel the storm, hear the chirping of the imps.
+This book was magical, poetic, and haunting altogether.

-I absolutely loved the character the author created in Felix, so beautiful and so charming that you’d want nothing hurting him.
+I loved the character the author created in Felix, so charming that you’d want nothing hurting him.
 His whole demeanor also feels magical, which is ironic because his ‘curse’ is supposedly an anti-magic one.

-Oliver’s character on the other hand isn’t like Felix.
-His disposition is shaped by his surrounding growing up with an absent father (and mother since she died when he was two), a slew of nannies by his side and a life that isn’t going anywhere until he decided to claim a cottage he inherited near a fishing village.
+Oliver’s character, on the other hand, isn’t like Felix.
+His disposition was shaped by his surroundings growing up with an absent father (and mother since she died when he was two), a slew of nannies by his side, and a life that isn’t going anywhere until he decided to claim a cottage he inherited near a fishing village.

-I adored watching Felix and Oliver’s relationship develop, though Oliver was resisting at first due to his illness, I thought it was sweet, it was heartbreaking at times and you’ll just root for them.
+I adored watching Felix and Oliver’s relationship develop; though Oliver was resisting at first due to his illness, I thought it was sweet, it was heartbreaking at times, and you’ll root for them.
 You see, they’ve gone through a lot, individually.
-You can feel their sadness, but they are still hopeful especially Felix who is the definitely the “spirit” of the village.
+You can feel their sadness, but they are still hopeful, especially Felix, who is the “spirit” of the village.

-I also loved the people of the village, they all have unique characterizations as they add more flavor to the story.
-I loved the stories of Felix recounting the history of the village and its people.
+I also loved the people of the village.
+They all have unique characterizations as they add more flavor to the story.
+I loved the stories of Felix recounting the history of the town and its people.
 I also loved Julian and Kit, the main character from the first book of the series, Treasure.
-I haven’t actually read the first book but I am now very excited to read it since because they seem to be very, very interesting and the whole vibe of the setting is just absolutely wonderful.
+I haven’t read the first book, but I am now very excited to read it because they seem to be very interesting and the whole vibe of the setting is just absolutely fantastic.